sqz269/tlmc-etl/STEPS.md

 1. Navigate to the repository's directory: `cd TlmcInfoProviderV2`.
 2. Create a virtual environment: `python -m venv .`
+3. Adding project root to python execution context
+    - For Linux users, navigate to `bin/activate` and add `export PYTHONPATH="$(pwd):$PYTHONPATH"` to the activation script
+    - For Windows users, navigate to `bin/Activate.ps1` and add `set PYTHONPATH=%CD%;%PYTHONPATH%` to the activation script
+4. Activating the environment
+    - Linux: `source bin/activate`
+    - Windows: `./bin/Activate.ps1`
-3. Install the required packages `pip install -r requirements.txt`
+5. Install the required packages `pip install -r requirements.txt`

 ### 7 Zip